Skip to main content

 • What it is: Thermal Conductivity of the Material used for the Roof / Vaulted Ceiling

-• How to review: This value can be reviewed in the Room's properties in the Floor Plan mode / Vaulted Ceiling's properties in the Floor Plan mode, or in the Materials section in the Heat Load Settings.
+• How to review: This value can be reviewed in the Room's properties in the Floor Plan mode / Vaulted Ceiling's properties in the Floor Plan mode, or in the Constructions section in the Heat Load Settings.

 Room Area